kdoore/CS2335-Gitbook/project_2.md

 Here's the link to the updated starter code.

 I have created examples of most features you'll want to include in your project.
 I've added a few more features that we'll discuss in class.
 In the project, we create UI panels to act as containers for other UI elements.
-Then, by adding a component to the panel, we can control the visibility from our scripts.
-To a UI-Panel, add a component: Layout -> Canvas: Group.
-Then we modify the alpha and interactibility, and also toggle the
+The animated images below show how to add various UI elements as required for this project.

 [Updated Starter Code (Oct 22): Unity Project Zip File](https://utdallas.box.com/s/8txw4flobwetq4fe4zb92itnp2figpce)